Teva Arrowood Mid Waterproof - Women's Review

 These boots are best used for light to moderate hiking.
 The soles are not designed for rugged terrain, though the uppers are waterproof enough to endure wet conditions.
 These boots are some of the more stylish models in this review; they would make a good shoe to wear both in town and on the trail.
 The Ahnu Sugarpine and the Ahnu Montara have a similar design and function.

-For $140, the Arrowood Mid is a fairly affordable option for a waterproof, leather boot.
+For $150, the Arrowood Mid is a fairly affordable option for a waterproof, leather boot.
 They are well-made and showed minimal signs of wear.
-For perspective, the Keen Terradora WP are the same price and are a much less durable boot.
+For perspective, the Keen Terradora WP are around the same price and are a much less durable boot.
 This shows the relatively good value of the Arrowood.

 The Teva Arrowood Mid proved to be a decent, lightweight hiker that comes at a reasonable price.
 These boots will keep your feet dry in wet conditions, provide some support while still feeling light, and look stylish as well.
 For a boot that can transition from the trail to the streets with ease, the Arrowood do the job.